Joanne Francis: Background

-One of the most popular characters in the early years of EastEnders was Den Watts, played by Leslie Grantham.
+One of the most popular characters in the early years of EastEnders was Den Watts (Leslie Grantham).
 The character was deemed so popular by the producers of the serial, that when Grantham announced he was quitting the soap in November 1987, creators Julia Smith and Tony Holland devised a storyline that would keep the character on screen for a further year, while only requiring Grantham to commit to a couple of months filming.
 This was done by sending Den to prison on remand and mixing the previously filmed prison storyline in with the current happenings in Albert Square.
 On screen, the build-up to Grantham's exit occurred throughout 1988, as Den, always portrayed as a petty criminal with shady connections, was recruited to work for the more serious East End organised crime operation, known as The Firm.
 Various characters were introduced as part of the storyline.
 Among them was Joanne Francis, a middle classed "hard woman", who was brought in to be the manager of Strokes winebar, a facade for an illegal gambling den owned by The Firm.